Two-sample Test using Projected Wasserstein Distance: Problem Setup

 \end{definition}

 Denote by $W$ the $1$-Wasserstein distance for quantifying the distance between two probability distributions:

-and we focus on the case where the cost function $c(\cdot,\cdot)=\textsf{d}(\cdot,\cdot)$.
-Here $\textsf{d}$ denotes the underlying metric associated with the support of $\mu$ and $\nu$.
-By the Kantorovich-Rubinstein duality result~\citep[Theorem~5.9]{villani2016optimal}, the Wasserstein distance can be reformulated as a special integral probability metric:
+where $\Pi(\mu,\nu)$ denotes the set of joint distributions whose marginal distributions are $\mu$ and $\nu$.
+We focus on the case where the cost function $c(\cdot,\cdot)=\textsf{d}(\cdot,\cdot)$.
+By the Kantorovich-Rubinstein duality result~\cite[Theorem~5.9]{villani2016optimal}, the Wasserstein distance can be reformulated as a special integral probability metric:

 where the space $\text{Lip}_1$ denotes a collection of $1$-Lipschitz functions: